Discontinuation of CEQ - frequently asked questions

 4. What is the long-term replacement for the CEQ?

-It is intended that the Critical Reflection Activity (CRA) which will combine structured learning activities alongside group discussion and submission of a group assignment will be introduced as part of redeveloped Formal Education Courses, scheduled for launch in 2028.
-The CRA will incorporate the interim Critical Thinking in Psychiatry (CTIP) learning modules.
+In the long term, the College is looking at developing a Critical Reflection Activity (CRA) which will combine structured learning activities alongside group discussion and submission of a group assignment.
+It’s scheduled for launch in 2028.

 Further updates about the development of the CRA will be provided in due course.

-5. If I have passed the CEQ, will I need to complete any additional or alternative requirements such as the Critical Thinking in Psychiatry (CTIP) learning modules or Critical Reflection Activity (CRA) before Fellowship?
+5. If I have passed the CEQ, will I need to complete the Critical Thinking in Psychiatry (CTIP) learning modules or Critical Reflection Activity (CRA) before Fellowship?

 No. Trainees and SIMGs who have previously passed the CEQ are not required to complete any additional or alternative activity or assessment—such as the CTIP or CRA—prior to Fellowship.

-6. Will the College provide 12-months’ notice during the transition to the Critical Thinking in Psychiatry (CTIP) learning modules and future CRA replacement?
+6. Will the College provide 12-months’ notice during the transition to the Critical Thinking in Psychiatry (CTIP) learning modules and any future plans?

-Completion of the Critical Thinking in Psychiatry (CTIP) learning modules will be optional following its introduction in October 2025, but will become a mandatory requirement for Fellowship from August 2026, allowing 12 months notification and transition time following the announcement of the CEQ conclusion.
+Completion of the Critical Thinking in Psychiatry (CTIP) learning modules is optional until August 2026, allowing 12 months notification and transition time.

-7. What if I’m unsuccessful in the March 2025 CEQ exam and have completed all other remaining fellowship requirements?
+7. What if I was unsuccessful in the March 2025 CEQ exam and have completed all other remaining fellowship requirements?

 - Trainees ≥ 60 FTE months: Exempt from CEQ; no further requirement or alternative task.